Skip to content

 This weekend we journeyed to the XC skiing mecca Waterville Valley, with the express intent of enjoying our final ski for the season.
 Of course, since the trails still boost a foot and a half of packed snow, the ski season will continue well into April, but we were determined to make this our final hurrah, a resolution that was strengthened by skiing uphill for 2km on a black diamond trial called Criterion in the buttery springtime snow on top of a layer of ice.

-Below is one of my favorite pictures from this long, fantastic XC season: Mr. Pinault skiing down the alpine-style open slope at Windblown XC.
-If you’ve ever been on XC skis, then you know that it takes an absurd amount of balance and skill to control those twiggy skis, especially while descending a long hill.
-To do this with style is Mr. Pinault’s speciality.
+Below is one of my favorite pictures from this long, excellent XC season: Mr. P skiing down the alpine-style open slope at Windblown XC.
+If you have ever been on XC skis, you know they are essentially twigs, and controlling them on a descent requires a level of balance and competence that most of us do not innately possess.

 skimarch08